oscarpascualbakker/fiat-shamir-zero-knowledge-proof/README.md

 To install and run the Prover and Verifier:

-1. Clone this repository:
+1. **Clone this repository:**
 ```
 git clone https://github.com/oscarpascualbakker/fiat-shamir-zero-knowledge-proof .
 ```

+2. **Setup Configuration:**

+Before running the application, you need to set up configuration files for both the Prover and the Verifier.
+Create .env files for both the Prover and the Verifier in their directories, or copy the existing .env_example to .env in both directories.

+Adjust the values in the .env files as per your needs.
+Ensure that the configuration matches between the Prover and Verifier so they can interact correctly.

+3. **Build and run**

-2. From the root directory of the project, build and run the Docker images using docker-compose:
+From the root directory of the project, build and run the Docker images using docker-compose:
 ```
 docker-compose up -d
 ```

-The Prover and Verifier services will start up immediately and begin interacting.
+The Prover and Verifier services will start interacting once RabbitMQ is up and running.

 To review the results, you can check the logs of both the Prover and Verifier containers.
 This can be done with Docker's log command: